Robert Macfarlane (writer): Books

 In May 2016 Macfarlane published The Gifts of Reading, a short book about gifts, stories and the unexpected consequences of generosity.
 All work for the book was given for free, and all moneys raised were donated to MOAS, the Migrant Offshore Aid Station, to save refugee lives.

 With the artist Jackie Morris, Macfarlane published The Lost Words: A Spell Book in October 2017.
 The book became what the Guardian called 'a cultural phenomenon', winning Children's Book of the Year at the British Book Awards jointly with The Hate U Give by Angie Thomas.
 The "lost" words of the book's title are twenty of the names for everyday nature—from "Acorn" through to "Wren" by way of "Bluebell", "Kingfisher", "Lark" and "Otter"—that were controversially dropped from inclusion in the Oxford Junior Dictionary due to under-use by children.
 Grassroots campaigns sprang up to raise money to place copies of the book in every primary and special school in all of Scotland, half of England and a quarter of Wales.

 Funds were also raised to place a copy in every hospice in Britain.
 The book is used by charities and carers working with dementia sufferers, refugees, survivors of domestic abuse, childhood cancer patients, and people in terminal care.
 It has been adapted for dance, outdoor theatre, choral music and classical music.
 In 2018 the new Royal National Orthopaedic Hospital at Stanmore opened its new building with four levels decorated with art and poems from The Lost Words.
 It was the inspiration for Spell Songs, a folk music concert and album by musicians including Beth Porter, Karine Polwart, Julie Fowlis and Kris Drever.

 Underland: A Deep Time Journey was published in May 2019.
 It is a book about the deep-time pasts and futures of the Earth, as revealed by mythical underworlds and real subterranean journeys.
-The book was serialized on BBC Radio 4 as the Book of the Week for 29 April - 3 May 2019.
+The book became a bestseller in the UK and the US, and has been translated into more than twenty languages.
+It was serialized on BBC Radio 4 as the Book of the Week for 29 April - 3 May 2019.

+Is a River Alive?, published in May 2025, explores the relationships between rivers, human cultures and the law.
+It asks what the consequences are of taking seriously the idea that rivers might have lives, deaths and rights.
+It incorporates themes of animism and the Rights of Nature movement.
+The book also includes collaborations with artists, researchers, and activists such as Cosmo Sheldrake and Rita Mestokosho.
+Its form becomes progressively more fluid as it progresses.
+It became a Number One bestseller in the UK in both hardback and paperback, a New York Times bestseller and a Globe and Mail bestseller.